gymia/shorty/README.md

-﻿#build the project
+#to build the project

-1)checkout my branch
+1)checkout the branch
 2)run: build.sh

-#start the server
+#to start the server (running on port 9292)

  rackup

-#run the tests
+#to run the tests
  rspec